 Employers will be providing various incentives to students who receive the Work Ethic Certificate.
 Some examples of these incentives include a guaranteed job interview or mentoring opportunities.
-Students who will receive Certificate the Work Ethic a certificate signed by the Indiana State Governor and a sash or cords to wear at graduation and other appropriate
+Students will receive a certificate signed by the Indiana State Governor and a sash or cords to wear at graduation.

-These six IMPACT Work Ethic Skills will also be assessed in the classroom.
-Each teacher will provide an IMPACT rubric to students that explains how the six IMPACT Work Ethic Skills will be assessed on a daily basis.
-At the beginning of the school year, the Dean of Students and Student staff from the Student Services Office Services Coordinators will go to each class and explain the requirements for the Work Ethic Certificate, along with how the six IMPACT Work Ethic Skills will be assessed on a daily basis.
+These six IMPACT - Skills will also be assessed in the classroom.
+Each teacher will provide an IMPACT rubric to students that explains how the six IMPACT Skills will be assessed on a daily basis.
+At the beginning of the school year, the Dean of Students and staff from the Student Services Office - will go to each class and explain the requirements for the Work Ethic Certificate, along with how the six IMPACT - Skills will be assessed on a daily basis.
 The Dean will also discuss discipline and attendance policies with the students.